rendraperdana/libressl-2.6.4/README.md

 make install  # set DESTDIR= to install to an alternate location
 ```

+When fail to compile, please execute autoreconf -f -i

 If you wish to use the CMake build system, use these commands:

 ```sh